Decomposing LIBOR in Transition: Evidence from the Futures Markets: Constructing a Joint Interest Rate Setup for SOFR, EFFR, Term Repo, and LIBOR

 \subsubsection{Term Repo Rate}

 A repo loan, is a loan that is fully mitigated by credit risk since a secure underlying asset, i.e. a treasury instrument is posted as collateral with the counterparty.
 To determine the fair term Repo rate, $R^{repo}(t,T)$, we can thus follow a similar approach as before.
-A reasonable assumption is that the same entity that is time-$t$ representative of the LIBOR panel also has access to a sufficiently large pool of treasury instruments and therefore is able to fund itself using repo transactions on a running, and in our model abstraction, continuous basis.
+A reasonable assumption is that the same entity that is a time-$t$ representative of the LIBOR panel also has access to a sufficiently large pool of treasury instruments and therefore is able to fund itself using repo transactions on a running, and in our model abstraction, continuous basis.
 This means it can fund itself at a continuous rate that disregards credit spreads altogether due to posting of the underlying asset with the counterparty.
 The funding rate of the entity on a continuous repo loan is therefore

-Note that $\psi(u)$ captures the systemic specific risk premia in the repo market, also present in the SOFR rate defined in \eqref{sofrshortrate}, such as gap risk, induced by varying liquidity of treasury securities, default risk in treasuries, haircuts etc. (see \cite{lou2020sofr} for an depth discussion and analysis of the magnitude of these particular risks).
-Similarly $\phi_t(u)$ represents the funding-liquidity spread also present in the LIBOR rate.
+Recall that $\psi(u)$ captures the systemic specific risk premia in the repo market, also present in the SOFR rate defined in Equation \eqref{sofrshortrate}.
+Similarly, $\phi_t(u)$ represents the funding-liquidity spread also present in the LIBOR rate.
 We first consider the present value of a repo strategy where one unit of currency is rolled-over at the continuous repo rate $r_t^{repo(u)}$ from $t$ to $T$.
 The time $t$ value is then given by

 Alternatively, the entity can borrow over the entire period using a term repo.
 The time $t$ value of the time $T$ repayment of the repo loan is

 Again, requiring equal present values of each approach by setting \eqref{secure_roll} equal to \eqref{pv2_repo} implies